lfucg/lexingtonky.gov/modules/chosen/README.txt

  The command will download the plugin and unpack it in "libraries".
  It is possible to add another path as an option to the command, but not recommended unless you know what you are doing.

+ If you are using Composer to manage your site's dependencies, then the Chosen plugin will automatically be downloaded to `libraries/chosen`.

 -- ACCESSIBILITY CONCERN --